dwikurniantom/dwikurniantom/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Feel free to use my public repository, but don't forget to mention !
+Feel free to use my public repository, but please don't steal

 ## Github Stats